JuliaPy/PyCall.jl/README.md

   called before you can call any low-level Python functions (via `ccall`), but it is called automatically as needed when you use the higher-level functions above.
-It is safe to call this function more than once; subsequent calls will do nothing (until `pyfinalize` is called).
+It is safe to call this function more than once; subsequent calls will do nothing.

 * `pyfinalize()`: End the Python interpreter and free all associated memory.
+After this function is called, you *may no longer restart Python* by calling `pyinitialize` again (an exception will be thrown).
+The reason is that some Python modules (e.g. numpy) crash if their initialization routine is called more than once.
-  After this function is called, you may restart the Python interpreter by calling `pyinitialize` again.
-It is safe to call `pyfinalize` more than once (subsequent calls do nothing).
+  Subsequent calls to `pyfinalize` do nothing.
 You must *not* have any remaining variables referencing `PyObject` types when `pyfinalize` runs!

 * The Python version number is returned by `pyversion()`, which returns Julia's native `VersionNumber` type.